Business Administration (BA)

 BA 220.
 Business Professional Development II.
 1 hour.

-Cooperative education provides students an opportunity to gain practical work experience in their field of study and to test their career choice.
+Business internships provide students an opportunity to gain practical work experience in their field of study and to test their career choice.
 Course Information: Satisfactory/Unsatisfactory grading only.
 May be repeated.
 No graduation credit.
-Prerequisite(s): Full-time status, admission into the College of Business Administration, good academic standing, 12 semester hours at UIC, and consent of the director of the Business Career Center.
+Prerequisite(s): Full-time status, admission into the College of Business Administration, good academic standing, and consent of the director of the Business Career Center.

 BA 299.
 Business Administration Study Abroad.
 0-18 hours.